bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + Conservancy handles grants, donations, legal issues.
        + anything other than coding that needs done.

-+ Becomes a center-point for collaboration &amp; communcation with project.
++ Becomes a center-point for collaboration &amp; communication with project.

 # References